Sunday, July 29, 2007

 THIS IS ONLY BUILT 4 CUBAN LINX...

 To all my SERIOUS 90s HIP HOP LOVERS, I got something REAL SPECIAL for you.
-Need you to strap up those Polo boots, Eastlands, Gortex boots with the THE SPIKES, Hirachis, Airmax 95s (Pronounced Nine Fives), put on the Polo teddy sweater with the matching t-shirt under, matter of fact if you really on it I need you to throw on your polo INDIAN HEAD sweater (I’M SO FLY!) with those damage jeans, that Gap fisherman long brim cap sitting sssooo low it covers your cheeks, you know you need somewhere to put your TAPES so throw that Jansport on your back, THE BIG ONE WITH THE SUEDE ON THE BOTTOM, make sure your strings are in full effect then click on the link to the FIVE HOUR COMMMERCIAL FREE POSTING OF FUNK MASTER FLEX’s 90s MIX on music journalist Peter Rosenberg blog, Rosenberg has audio of the whole 5 hour set.
+I need you to mentally and spiritually time travel with me.
+Strap up those Polo boots, Eastlands, or Gortex joints with THE SPIKES.
+Lace up your Hirachis or those iconic Airmax 95s (Pronounced Nine Fives).
+Throw on your Polo teddy sweater with the matching tee underneath.
+Better yet, if you really about that life, reach deep into the archive and pull out that Polo INDIAN HEAD sweater (I’M SO FLY!) with the damage jeans.
+Top it off with the Gap fisherman long brim cap sitting sssooo low it kisses your cheekbones like a secret only the block knows.
+You need somewhere to stash your TAPES, right?
+So throw on that Jansport—the BIG ONE WITH THE SUEDE ON THE BOTTOM.
+Make sure the strings are perfectly puffed out like you just stepped out of a mixtape cover shoot.
+Then take a breath, align your spirit with the rhythm, and click the link to a FIVE HOUR COMMERCIAL FREE POSTING OF FUNK MASTER FLEX’s 90s MIX hosted on music journalist Peter Rosenberg’s blog.
+Rosenberg has audio of the entire five hour set.
 IT’S CRAZY!!!
-I’M OUTTY 5000; NEED TO GO BUILD WITH THE GODS, PEACE OUT SON!
+I’M OUTTY 5000.
+NEED TO GO BUILD WITH THE GODS.
+PEACE OUT SON!

 *TWO FINGERS IN THE AIR* PEACE IN THE MIDDLE EAST

-(HOW MESSED UP IS IT THAT ACTUALLY STILL IS RELAVENT?)
+(HOW MESSED UP IS IT THAT IT STILL HITS THAT HARD IN 2025?)

 PLEASE LEAVE COMMENTS HERE IF YOU HAVE THEM, WOULD LOVE TO READ WHAT YOU THINK.